QuantumCores/TenXEmpires/.ai/PRD.md

 Acceptance Criteria

-- When outcomes tie, the attacker wins.
+- When outcomes tie, if attacker and target have less than 0 health they both die.
 - Rule enforced server-side.

 US-040: City regeneration and siege